 Watermelon Salad

 Juneteenth is a Federal Holiday celebrating the end of slavery in the United States.
-It is observed on June 19, the day news of the Emancipation Proclamation reached enslaved people in Galveston, Texas, in 1865.
+It is on June 19, the day news of the Emancipation Proclamation reached enslaved people in Galveston, Texas, in 1865.
 Food is central to the celebration of Juneteenth.
 From the groundbreaking book by Bryant Terry, Black Food, essayist Micheal Twitty succinctly writes, “We practiced culinary jazz and improvised, drawing on things we had always done since time began, classical things, endemic to Africa and things we composed with others in mind and creative flourishes dreamed up in the void… no matter where we go, the footsteps will keep coming with creative fire, the character of tradition and sense of the cool that made for food tradition armed with a sense of empowerment and renewal that make for fertile grounds for the footsteps of the children of Africa to come.”

 - Advertisement -